yashmanje/SQLproject/README.md

 </br>

-# I have created a new table for products and inserted the following data into the table
+# This code snippet demonstrates the creation of a "product" table and the insertion of data.
 ````
 create TABLE product
 (